A Guide to GDPR Training

 His guide covers:

-- Frequency of GDPR Training
+- Length and Frequency of Required Training

 - Consequences for Inadequate Privacy Awareness Training